Getting Started with Modern Web Scraping: An Introduction

 - Anti-bot bypass - Uses rotating proxies and browser fingerprinting to avoid blocks

 The endpoint accepts a URL and configuration parameters, then returns the scraped content in your desired format.
-It’s designed to be flexible enough for both simple static page scraping and complex dynamic site automation.
+Itโs flexible enough for both simple static page scraping and complex dynamic site automation, making it an ideal solution for scraping for AI applications and intelligent agents that need reliable web data access.

 Prerequisites: Setting Up Firecrawl

-Firecrawl’s scraping engine is exposed as a REST API, so you can use command-line tools like cURL to use it.
+Firecrawlโs scraping engine is exposed as a REST API, so you can use command-line tools like cURL to use it.
 However, for a more comfortable experience, better flexibility and control, I recommend using one of its SDKs for Python, Node, Rust or Go.
 This tutorial will focus on the Python version.
+If youโre interested in building complete AI applications with scraped data, check out our guide on building full-stack AI web apps.

 To get started, please make sure to: